jtmoon79/super-speedy-syslog-searcher/README.md

 - Prepends datetime and file paths, for easy programmatic parsing or visual traversal of varying syslog messages
-- Supports many varying datetime formats including (WHAT IS THE OFFICIAL ONE?)
+- Supports many varying datetime formats including (WHAT ARE THOSE OFFICIAL ONES?)
 - Tested against "in the wild" log files from varying Linux distributions (see `./logs/`)
 - Comparable speed as GNU `grep` and `sort`